• Skip to main content

 5. Bigger and repeat orders:

-• Is your sales team concentrating only to bring in new business and forgetting about reorders from existing clients?
+• Is your sales team concentrating only on bringing in new business and forgetting about reorders from existing clients?

 • Yes, clients often forget to reorder them-self until someone reminds them.

-• May be their own business has been doing quite well and can easily place a larger order than last time.
+• Maybe their business has been doing quite well and can easily place a larger order than last time.

 6. Using technology efficiently